Identifying and hiring external talent will always be a top priority for practically all businesses.

 - Employee retention rates tend to rise for companies that prioritize internal talent development.

-Arguably the biggest benefit of internal talent development for talent acquisition teams, though, is it helps them in ‘down’ hiring periods (i.e., when talent is scarce and/or competition for talent is high).
+Arguably the biggest benefit of internal talent development for TA teams, though, is it helps them in ‘down’ hiring periods (i.e., when talent is scarce and/or competition for talent is high).

-As E. L. Goldberg & Associates President & Founder Edie Goldberg noted during her recent Lever Ascend session, tracking and tapping into workers’ skill sets, proficiencies, and interests alleviates pressure on TA.
+As E. L. Goldberg & Associates President & Founder Edie Goldberg noted during her recent Lever Ascend session, tracking and tapping into workers’ skill sets, proficiencies, and interests alleviates pressure on talent acquisition.

-But it also ensures teams elsewhere across their companies can achieve their respective goals and contribute to long-term business growth by leveraging talent that already exists within the org.
+It also ensures other teams across their companies can achieve their respective goals and contribute to long-term business growth by leveraging talent already at the org.

 Internal talent development: An oft-ignored area — but one that’s key to organizational success